Bens De Luxe Delicatessen & Restaurant: Early years and golden age

 Kravitz passed the business on to his sons Irving, Sollie and Al, who would often be seen working at the deli.
-At the height of its popularity, from the 1950s to the early 1980s, the restaurant had 75 employees.
+At the height of its popularity, from the 1950s to the early 1980s, the restaurant had 75 to 100 employees.
 Customers often formed lunchtime line-ups that stretched around the block.

-It is sometimes erroneously believed that Bens once had an apostrophe in its name (i.e. Ben's) that was latter lost due to Quebec language laws.
-But in fact, as stated in an article all the way back in 1954, "Bens does not have – and has never had – an apostrophe".

 Many well known and famous people frequented the restaurant, including Canadian Prime Ministers Pierre Trudeau and Paul Martin, Quebec Premiers René Lévesque, Jacques Parizeau and Jean Charest, Free Trade negotiator Simon Reisman, artists Leonard Cohen and Irving Layton, entertainers Ed Sullivan, Burl Ives, Bette Midler, Jack Benny and Liberace, and sportsmen Bob Geary, Gordie Howe and Jean Béliveau (one of the many Montreal Canadiens that ate at the deli.)

-You can watch Leonard Cohen entering Ben's and being interviewed there, in 1965, in the National Film Board film Ladies and Gentlemen...
-Mr Leonard Cohen at 32 minutes and 49 seconds into the film.

 Smoked meat fans debated whether Bens or Schwartz's (another local deli) had the best smoked meat sandwich.
 Bens thin sliced meat was piled high between rye bread, while Schwartz's offers plates of thickly cut smoked meat.
 Bens had a longstanding and widely believed advertising slogan that claimed the restaurant had invented smoked meat, but this has been debunked by Jewish food and cultural historians.

-Beginning of decline
+Decline

-The 1990s were difficult for Bens, with the death of owner Irving Kravitz, followed by labour disputes and declining patronage.
-Kravitz died in 1992, leaving the restaurant to his wife Jean and their son Elliot.
+The 1990s were difficult for Bens, with the death of owner Irving Kravitz, followed by labour disputes (the employees unionized in 1995) and declining patronage.
+Irving died in 1992, leaving the restaurant to his wife Jean and their son Elliot, while Al was no longer involved in day-to-day operations.
 Business began to decline, the staff was reduced to 25, and the quality of the food and service was lesser than in previous years.
-Also, the restaurant was open only 7:30 a.m. to 12:30 a.m., and until 2 a.m. on weekends.
-In 1995 the employees unionized.
+The smoked meat was formerly prepared in-house, using big steamers, and then the meat was hand-cut.
+However, under cost-cutting by Jean Kravitz, the smoked meat was ordered from another company pre-cooked, then cut with a machine and warmed up by restaurant staff.
+French fries were formerly cut by hand and fried on the spot, but since then replaced by frozen fries.
+Also, the restaurant's opening hours were gradually reduced from 7:30 a.m. to 12:30 a.m., and until 2 a.m. on weekends to 7 a.m. to 3 p.m., a far cry from its heydays where the restaurant was open almost 24 hours (being closed only from 5 a.m. to 7 a.m. for cleaning).

 Reviews criticized the quality of smoked meat and other signature dishes, as well as portion size and value for price.
-Though the restaurant got a poor reputation with locals, it remained popular with tourists, based on its history and the charm of its old-time decor.
+Though the restaurant got a poor reputation with locals who deserted it, it nonetheless survived due to its popularity with tourists who sought it out due to its history and the charm of its old-time decor.